Taking limits in topological recursion

 Note that $\tilde C$ is a disjoint union of $N$ compact Riemann surfaces and $x \colon \tilde C \rightarrow \mathbb{P}^1$ is a finite-degree branched covering.
 The spectral curve is connected if and only if $\mathfrak{C}$ is irreducible. \end{definition}

 This construction can be reversed.

-\begin{proposition} Every compact spectral curve in which $\omega_{0,1}$ separates fibres (cf. \cref{th:unramified}) can be obtained (up to the choice of a fundamental bidifferential) from a unique reduced affine curve as in \cref{de:irredpc}. \end{proposition} \begin{proof} Given a compact spectral curve $ \mc{S} = ( \Sigma, x, \omega_{0,1}, \omega_{0,2})$, its image $ (x, \frac{\omega_{0,1}}{\dd x} ) (\Sigma ) \subseteq \P^1 \times \P^1 $ is a closed curve, and therefore it is cut out by a reduced bihomogeneous polynomial $F$, unique up to rescaling.
+\begin{proposition} Every compact spectral curve in which $\omega_{0,1}$ separates fibres (cf. \cref{th:unramified}) can be obtained (up to the choice of a fundamental bidifferential) from a unique reduced affine curve as in \cref{de:irredpc}. \end{proposition} \begin{proof} Given a compact spectral curve $ \mc{S} = ( \Sigma, x, \omega_{0,1}, \omega_{0,2})$, set $y = \frac{\omega_{0,1}}{\dd x}$.
+The image $ (x, y) (\Sigma ) \subseteq \P^1 \times \P^1 $ is a closed curve, and therefore it is cut out by a reduced bihomogeneous polynomial $F$, unique up to rescaling.
 As $ x $ is not allowed to be constant on any component of $ \Sigma$, $F$ cannot have factors in $ \C [X_0, X_1]$.
-In particular it has no factor $ X_1 $, and therefore comes from the homogeneisation of a polynomial in $x$.
-As $ \omega_{0,1} $ is a meromorphic $1$-form, not identically zero on any component, it is also not identically $\infty$ on any component, and again as $x$ is not allowed to be constant on a component, $\dd x $ is not identically zero, so $ y = \frac{\omega_{0,1}}{\dd x}$ is a nonzero meromorphic function on any component.
-By the argument already used for $x$, this shows that $F$ comes from homogeneisation of a polynomial in $y$.
-Therefore, the zero locus of $F$ is a reduced curve obtained from the procedure of \cref{de:irredpc}.
-By the universal property of its normalisation $ \eta \colon \tilde{C} \rightarrow C$, the map $ (x, y) \colon \Sigma \rightarrow C$ factors through $ \eta$.
-This is now a surjective map between smooth compact curves.
-It is generically injective, as $ \omega_{0,1}$ separates fibres.
-Therefore, it must be injective.
-Thus it is an isomorphism. \end{proof}
+In particular it has no factor $ X_1 $, and therefore comes from the homogenisation of a polynomial in $x$.

+As $ \omega_{0,1} $ is a meromorphic $1$-form, not identically zero on any component, it is also not identically $\infty$ on any component, and again as $x$ is not allowed to be constant on a component, $\dd x $ is not identically zero, so $ y = \frac{\omega_{0,1}}{\dd x}$ is a non-zero meromorphic function on any component.
+By the argument already used for $x$, this shows that $F$ comes from homogenisation of a polynomial in $y$.